alemanoelsilva/sticker/README.md

 # sticker

-A Go lang backend application to make commitments and stick to it
+A Go lang backend application to make commitments and stick to it.